Contemporary opera has never shied away from gay themes.

 Perfectly Purple - You Are Clapping

-All of these CDs are now available for holds, so you can request any or all of them for curbside pickup and bring a little bit of your local storytime experience back home with you.
+All of these CDs are now available for holds, so you can request any or all of them and bring a little bit of your local storytime experience back home with you.

 And if you're looking for just one album of great songs for kids, Sing by The Rainbow Collections features truly enjoyable renditions of songs we all know and love.
 I found Sing a Rainbow, Somewhere (There's A Place for Us), and What a Wonderful